charlehsin/rabbitmq/tutorials/step9-tls/README.md

 1. Make sure that the RabbitMQ server is up and running.
 See [step 1 tutorial](../step1-install-server/README.md).
 2. Read through [TLS Support](https://www.rabbitmq.com/ssl.html) first.
-3. Check [How to: Create Temporary Certificates for Use During Development](https://docs.microsoft.com/en-us/dotnet/framework/wcf/feature-details/how-to-create-temporary-certificates-for-use-during-development) to create the dev certificates. **Warning!: The following certs and files are for dev/testing only and should not be used in production.**
+3. Check [How to: Create Temporary Certificates for Use During Development](https://docs.microsoft.com/en-us/dotnet/framework/wcf/feature-details/how-to-create-temporary-certificates-for-use-during-development) to create the dev certificates. **Warning!: The following certs and files are for dev/testing only and should not be used in production.
+Since the password for the pfx is exposed here, you should follow the steps here to create your own certs and files and use the included ones only as reference.**
    1. Use the included create-dev-certs.ps1 to create the 2 dev/testing certs.
    2. Go to Windows Certificate Store Local Computer \ Personal and export the "DevRootCA" cert without private key into a .p7b file.
 This file is included in .\certs folder here for reference.
    3. Go to Windows Certificate Store Local Computer \ Personal and export the "localhost" cert (issued by DevRootCA) with private key into a .pfx file.
 This file is included in .\certs folder here for reference.
 The password is P@ssw0rd.